mcb2Eexe/mcbyara/README.md

 Provides a terminal menu system to select which rules to use when scanning files or directories.
 Also sets up a custom rule location and index for developing and testing custom rules.

-Simple download the script and place in a $PATH recognised location and give execution rights (chmmod +x mcbyara).
+Simply download the script and place in a $PATH recognised location and give execution rights (chmmod +x mcbyara).

 Default installation path is $HOME/yara.
 Edit YARA_PATH variable to change default location if required.